matwerber1/aws-iot-dog-collar/README.md

 ### Interpretating the Signal

-The nest step is to move to the **Interpretation** window in URH.
+The next step is to move to the **Interpretation** window in URH.
 Here, you can edit various settings to tell URH how your 1s and 0s are encoded in the signal.
 Refer to online docs & videos for detail.
 I found that setting the modulation to ASK and clicking Autodetect was all that was needed.
 (Note, later analysis is what really gave me confidence that autodetect was correct):

 ![Interpreting the signal with URH](./images/urh-interpret.png)